zaaarf/lillero-processor/README.md

 has an obligatory `parent` field, and a number of optional ones that you should already be familiar with.

 The base will be unaffected by `@Overridden` for all purposes except obfuscation of the name.

+### Mixin support
+If you want to use [Lillero-mixin](https://github.com/zaaarf/lillero-mixin) in your project, the processor can generate the fake `@Mixin` class for you.
+Just pass it the `fakeMixin` in form of a fully-qualified name for the generated class and it will do so!

+This feature can support `@BareInjector`s *if* you also add a `@Patch` annotation specifying what they are targeting.
+The extra annotation will be effectively ignored for all purposes except the fake Mixin generation.

 ### Other processor arguments
 In the same way you pass mappings, you may pass `false` or `0` to the boolean arguments `badPracticeWarnings` and